 Ever thought of learning Italian?
 You’re in good company!
 Over 200,000 people around the world take it up every year making it the fourth most studied language.
 And not only do language skills help when travelling, they can also improve job prospects, boost mental activity and even protect against dementia.
 So if you want to learn more than just the phrasebook essentials of how to say hello, please and thank you in Italian what is the best way to get started?
 I went to talk to the team at Venice’s Easy Italian Language & Art School (EILA) to find out.

-Michele and Domenico, the school’s directors, believe that the key to learning Italian quickly and easily is total immersion in the language, culture and Venetian way of life.
-They offer a range of courses designed to suit the needs of the individual student and to get you speaking Italian straight away.
+Michele, the school’s head teacher, believes that the key to learning Italian quickly and easily is total immersion in the language, culture and Venetian way of life.
+The school offers a range of courses designed to suit the needs of the individual student and to get you speaking Italian straight away.
 But as the name suggests, EILA is not just about learning the language.
-The team is passionate that in order for students to really gain an understanding of Italian, they need to also understand the art that surrounds them and communicates what it is to be Italian.
+Michele and the team are passionate that in order for students to really gain an understanding of Italian, they need to also understand the art that surrounds them and communicates what it is to be Italian.

 So what’s on offer?

 And once you’ve chosen the right format for you the EILA teachers will have you speaking Italian right from the word go!
-True to their total immersion philosophy EILA lessons are not only taught in Italian (don’t worry, its not as scary as it sounds as Michele keeps the atmosphere relaxed!) but focus on putting your newly learnt skills into practical use straight away.
+True to their total immersion philosophy EILA lessons are not only taught in Italian (don’t worry, its not as scary as it sounds as Michele, Daniela et al keep the atmosphere relaxed!) but focus on putting your newly learnt skills into practical use straight away.
 So instead of dryly memorizing and reciting all those tedious grammar tables the emphasis is on getting you speaking Italian via real-life examples, role-playing and video dialogues.
 As Michele stresses, the key to their teaching method is that students learn by doing, and it brings results, fast!

 Lessons aren’t always confined to the classroom either.
-Michele and his team encourage students to get out into the city, often with your classmates, to practice what you’ve been learning in real situations.
+The team encourages students to get out into the city, often with your classmates, to practice what you’ve been learning in real situations.
 Don’t worry though, the locals are friendly and usually happy to let you practice your pronunciation and new phrases on them in the supermarket or restaurants around town!

 There is also a weekly MeetUp group on a Monday evening where you can practice your newfound skills with local Italians accompanied by the odd glass of vino (details in the Useful Information section at the bottom of the page) so there is no excuse not to practice!
 And you never know where those conversations might lead…..I’ve made some lifelong friends through the group in the last year!!